 - Patient selection criteria

 What Will My Job Duties Be?

-Cosmetic nurses commonly work in outpatient surgical centers and medical spas, and the may work part-time or full-time.
+Cosmetic nurses work in outpatient surgical centers and medical spas, and they may work part-time or full-time.
 But regardless of which type of practice you work for, you will study the medical history of your client and consult with them about:

 - The results they hope to achieve.

 - What each type of cosmetic treatment is likely to achieve.